flashintv/funkyFriday-Menu/README.md

 Small project made by me (Grizzle) for the game Funky Friday on Roblox

 # Features
-- Tag Changer
+- ~~Tag Changer~~ (fixed)
 - Color Changer
-- Auto Solo Match
+- ~~Auto Solo Match~~ (solo match prompt was removed in 2v2 update)
 - Rainbow Tag

-You can do funny things with it such as bypassing the tag limit, and also there's an auto solo match toggle, that will automatically trigger a solo match even in public Funky Friday lobbies.
+~~You can do funny things with it such as bypassing the tag limit. and also there's an auto solo match toggle, that will automatically trigger a solo match even in public Funky Friday lobbies~~.

 # Additional information
-You can use literally almost any lua executor to use this, but some features may not work like Auto-Solo Match or Rainbow Tag.
+You can use literally almost any lua executor to use this, but some features may not work like ~~Auto-Solo Match or~~ Rainbow Tag.

 # Command
 ```lua